-At the intermediate level:
+At an advanced level:

-- 1. Explain and understand the rules and etiquette governing tennis at the intermediate level - 2.
-Use critical thinking skills as they pertain to tennis strategies at an intermediate level - 3.
-Execute forehand, backhand and serving strokes at an intermediate level - 4.
-Identify and perform the five tennis grips at an intermediate level - 5.
+- 1. Explain and understand the rules and etiquette governing tennis at the advanced level - 2.
+Use critical thinking skills as they pertain to tennis strategies at an advanced level - 3.
+Execute forehand, backhand and serving strokes at an advanced level - 4.
+Identify and perform the five tennis grips at an advanced intermediate level - 5.
 Use critical thinking skills needed to analyze fitness test results - 6.
 Improve overall skills over the course of the semester